gomorpheus/morpheus-docs/library/virtual_images/virtual_images.rst

   Enabled Sysprep?
    Applicable to multiple Clouds, including VMware vCenter, SCVMM, Nutanix, Hyper-V, KVM, and Google GCP.
 Enable if the Windows Image has been sysprepped.
 If enabled, |morpheus| will inject ``unattend.xml``

 ..
 NOTE:: Default Storage location is ``/var/opt/morpheus/morpheus-ui/vms``.
-Additional Storage Providers can be configured in `Infrastructure -> Storage`.
+Additional Storage Providers can be configured in `Infrastructure > Storage`.
 Ensure local folders are owned by morpheus-app.morpheus-app if used.

 ..
 WARNING:: Provisioning will fail if `Cloud init Enabled` is checked and Cloud-Init is not installed on the Image.

 ..
 NOTE:: Existing Image credentials are required for Linux Images that are not Cloud-Init enabled and for Windows Images when Guest Customizations are not used.
-Cloud-Init and Windows user settings need to be configured in `Administration -> Provisioning` when using Cloud-Init or Guest Customizations and new credentials are not set on the Virtual Image.
+Cloud-Init and Windows user settings need to be configured in |AdmSetPro| when using Cloud-Init or Guest Customizations and new credentials are not set on the Virtual Image.

 4. Upload Image
     Images can be uploaded by File or URL: